ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 ## Women

 Women earning their own pay cheques, more interested in the right to vote.
 1 million women joined the workforce during WW1.
 A lot of unpaid work: red cross, using less meat and wheat, the military (nursing showed that women were trained professionals).
 Virtually no opportunities for AA abroad.
-Se
+Served in the navy back home.
+Women always helped in wars but this time they were part of the military.
+Changed the perspectives women could have.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTYzNDY1OTEzLC04MzI4NzIyNTMsMTMzOT
+eyJoaXN0b3J5IjpbLTQ0NDA1NTA2MSwtODMyODcyMjUzLDEzMz
-M5MDAsMTA1MzkwOTc1OCwtNDMzNDExMTk5LDE5MTM5MDY1MjMs
+kzOTAwLDEwNTM5MDk3NTgsLTQzMzQxMTE5OSwxOTEzOTA2NTIz
-MTEzMTg1Nzk1Nyw5NjI5MDQ0OTldfQ==
+LDExMzE4NTc5NTcsOTYyOTA0NDk5XX0=
 -->